mongodb/docs/source/reference/replication-info.rst

 .. status:: tFirst

    Returns a time stamp for the first (i.e. earliest) operation in the :term:`oplog`.
-Compare this value to :status:`now`.
+Compare this value to the last write operation issued against the server.

 .. status:: tLast

-   Returns a time stamp for the first (i.e. earliest) operation in the :term:`oplog`.
-Compare this value to :status:`now`.
+   Returns a time stamp for the last (i.e. latest) operation in the :term:`oplog`.
+Compare this value to the last write operation issued against the server.

-TODO: copypasta with tFirst
-Also, please don't encourage people to compare this with "now", they should compare it to the last time they did a write.  tLast could be days ago, but if there haven't been any writes since, lag is 0.

 .. status:: now

    Returns a time stamp reflecting the current time.
 The shell process generates this value, and the datum may differ slightly from the server time if you're connecting from a remote host as a reult.
 Equivalent to :func:`Date()`.